Google have confirmed an update of sorts!

 We advise eCommerce businesses to monitor their organic rankings over the next few weeks and keep their ears peeled for future Google updates.

-If you’re interested in advertising your ads through Paid Search or need to improve your organic ranking through SEO then don’t hesitate to get in touch.
+If you’re interested in advertising your products and services through Paid Search, or need to improve your organic ranking through then don’t hesitate to get in touch.
 With our free audit, we will diagnose errors with your site that is holding you back, and our SEO services can help you boost your organic traffic.